publicdocs/uscode/assets/md/titles/usc02/us/usc/t2/ch29/schII/m__us_usc_t2_s1975.md

     (c) __Law enforcement functions__

-        Subsection (b) of this section shall not be construed to authorize the performance of law enforcement functions by a member of the Capitol Police in connection with the travel authorized under that subsection.
+        Subsection (b) shall not be construed to authorize the performance of law enforcement functions by a member of the Capitol Police in connection with the travel authorized under that subsection.

     (d) __Reimbursement__